-22. Members were deeply concerned about the opportunities for SEN students and NCS students to receive vocational education, as well as the support available to them.
-In the course of its study, the Subcommittee on Integrated Education set up under the Panel noted that VTC had put in place a special admission procedure under which SEN students who met the entrance requirements and assessed to be able to complete the programme during the interview would be offered a place.
-It was also found that among postsecondary institutions, VTC had a higher intake of SEN students.
+- 20. Members were deeply concerned about the opportunities for SEN students and NCS students to receive vocational education, as well as the support available to them.
+The Subcommittee on Integrated Education set up under the Panel noted that VTC had put in place a special admission procedure under which SEN students who met the entrance requirements and assessed to be able to complete the programme during the interview would be offered a place.
+It was also found that among post-secondary institutions, VTC had a higher intake of SEN students.
 In fact, according to the provisional figures for the 2014-2015 academic year, the total number of SEN students studying in the member institutions of VTC was 955, of which 478 were enrolled in its Youth College.
-Meanwhile, the total number of NCS students was 970, of which 570 were studying in the Hong Kong Institute of Vocational Education/Hong Kong Design Institute3.
+Meanwhile, the total number of NCS students was 970, of which 570 were studying in the Hong Kong Institute of Vocational Education/Hong Kong Design Institute5. - 21.
+As regards concerns about resources for supporting these students, the Administration explained that starting from the 2013-2014 financial year, an additional recurrent funding of \$12 million is allocated to VTC each year for procuring equipment and learning aids necessary for SEN students, providing them with psychological and student counseling services, and enhancing the support for teaching and learning.
+Besides, VTC established a new Youth College (i.e. Youth College (Yeo Chei Man)) in the 2012-2013 academic year to provide dedicated support for SEN students and NCS students.
+For the 2015-2016 academic year, the Government has earmarked about \$25.9 million to support the operation of the Youth College (Yeo Chei Man)6.
+NCS students of VTC's pre-employment programmes enjoy various support services such as